ibtj21/DSA2040A_DataMining_Group-6/README.md

 ---

-🔧 How to Run the Notebooks
+## How to Run the Notebooks

-Requirements
+#### Requirements
-Make sure you have the following installed:
+-Make sure you have the following installed:

-Python 3.7+
+1.Python 3.7+

-Jupyter Notebook or JupyterLab
+2.Jupyter Notebook or JupyterLab

-pip or conda for package management
+3.pip or conda for package management

-Recommended Libraries
+#### Recommended Libraries
-You can install the required packages using:
+-You can install the required packages using:

-bash
+- bash
-Copy
-Edit
 pip install -r requirements.txt
-Or manually install key packages:

-bash
-Copy
-Edit
-pip install pandas numpy matplotlib seaborn scikit-learn plotly Running the Notebooks
+- Or manually install key packages: pip install pandas numpy matplotlib seaborn scikit-learn plotly

+#### Running the Notebooks
-Clone the repository
+-Clone the repository

-bash
-Copy
-Edit
 git clone https://github.com/ibtj21/DSA2040A_DataMining_Group-6.git
 cd DSA2040A_DataMining_Group-6

-Launch Jupyter Notebook
+-Launch Jupyter Notebook

-bash
-Copy
-Edit
 jupyter notebook

 Open the notebooks in your browser (e.g., ETL.ipynb, EDA.ipynb, or DataMining.ipynb) and run the cells step-by-step.

 ---